southsidedean/deploy-confluence-k8s-using-podman/README.md

 We're all cleaned up.

-***With a little tweaking and troubleshooting, we were able to deploy our confluence pod pod in Kubernetes.
+***With a little tweaking and troubleshooting, we deployed our confluence pod pod in Kubernetes.
 How cool is that?***

 ## Summary